Keep the Trail Access info current...

 The Messmate Track winds it way across several wooded gullies connecting the Sugarloaf Saddle visitor area with Cooks Mill Heritage Site and camping area.
 It is quite a pleasant section of the hike and along its 3km length you will experience a gradual ascent until you reach Sugarloaf Saddle.

 From the car park you have two options in order to gain Sugarloaf Peak.
-You can continue along the main track through attractive open forest to the start of a rocky ridge.
+It is important to note that this section of the hike is Grade 5, meaning it is for experienced hikers only.
+You can continue along the main track through attractive open forest to the start of a rocky ridge called the Canyon.
 The trail climbs the very crest of this ridge to Sugarloaf Peak.
 The alternative is to take the lesser traveled Wells Cave track.
-This is recommended for experienced hikers only as it is steep in places, requires a lot of rock scrambling and unassisted climbing and traverses some exposed ledges en-route.
+Both routes are recommended for experienced hikers only as they are steep in places, requires a lot of rock scrambling and unassisted climbing and traverses some exposed ledges en-route.
 While this track can be challenging in places you will be rewarded with a real sense of adventure and in my opinion is well worth the effort provided you have a head for heights.

 On reaching Sugarloaf Peak you will be rewarded with amazing 360 degree views of the valley and ranges below.